 Fans also enjoy his many love poems.
 Some of these were written as cabaret songs, like the aforementioned ‘Funeral Blues‘ (full text here), and set to music by, again, Benjamin Britten.
 After the renewed interest in Auden due to ‘Four Weddings and a Funeral‘, ten of Auden’s love poems were re-printed as a collection called ‘Tell Me the Truth About Love: Ten Poems‘, along with an audio version by John Hannah.
 The collected poems vary in mood, emotion and style to cover various aspects of love.
 Also, they include some of the cabaret songs, of which this song-poem is one.
 First written / published in April 1936, it is about the anxiety of a love affair being found out.
 It is also a satirical observation of human nature.
 And, though it doesn’t appear to have been set to music originally by Britten, there is a popular breathy musical rendition by Carla Bruni, former first lady of France, model and singer.

-So, let us now turn to the specifics.
+So let us now turn to the specifics.
 Auden starts with a truism about secrets and how they must always come out.
-With words like “delicious”, “ripe”, “intimate” and “desire” in the first three lines, he gives us an immediate sense of how we all have a hunger and a passion for the knowledge of secrets.
-There’s also the insight that secrets are never as much fun than when they are shared between friends — “over the tea-cups” and “in the square”.
+With words like “delicious”, “ripe”, “intimate”, and “desire” in the first three lines, he gives us an immediate sense of how we all have a hunger and a passion for the knowledge of secrets.
+There’s also the insight that secrets are never as much fun as when they are shared between friends — “over the tea-cups” and “in the square”.
 As if, perhaps, the hunger and passion are only sated through the act of revealing a secret, not simply the keeping or learning of one.
-And, he throws two clichés into that fourth line with “still waters run deep” and “there’s never smoke without fire”.
-These are to point out that the secret could be a something rather non-extraordinary — something expected, almost, like the certain promise of those clichés.
-They are also to keep an informal conversational tone going, as I’d mentioned earlier.
+And he throws two clichés into that fourth line with “still waters run deep” and “there’s never smoke without fire”.
+These are to point out that the secret could be something rather ordinary — something expected, almost, like the certain promise of those clichés.
+They also keep an informal conversational tone going, as I’d mentioned earlier.

 So, in the end, this is not exactly a jolly poem.
-But then, we don’t enjoy Auden for that as much as we enjoy him for giving us technical virtuosity, sharp insights and accessibility.
-And, with this poem, we get all of that.
+But then, we don’t enjoy Auden for that as much as for giving us technical virtuosity, sharp insights, and accessibility.
+With this poem, we get all of that.
 It may not be saying something new.
 Very few poems do that.
 But, it’s how he says it that matters most.

-This too, then, is one of the truths about love: however much we may choose to keep it hidden or unspoken, for whatever personal reasons, it will give itself away through even small gestures or looks — the secret will, at last, get out.
+This too, then, is one of the truths about our strongest emotions: however much we may choose to keep them hidden or unspoken, for whatever personal reasons, they will give themselves away through even small gestures or looks — the secret will, at last, get out.

 At Last the Secret Is Out